lindaperez/1_bk_Kickstarter-Analysis/README.md

+- What can you conclude about the Outcomes based on Goals?

-The view Analysis of Outcomes Based on Goals provides the way to answer our thrid fundamental question that is, Will be able the campaign to reach the goal spected, $ 10.000, is it too much to launch the campaig?
+The view Analysis of Outcomes Based on Goals provides the way to answer our second fundamental question that is, Will be able the campaign to reach the goal spected, $ 10.000, is it too much to launch the campaig?
 Is there any correlation betweeen the goal amount and the succefulness of Play campaigns?

 To answer this questions It was designed a table with the range of possible Goals or bugets and the amount of the successful, failed, canceled projects and their percentages.

-Perform an analysis of Crowdfunding projects to uncover hidden trends.
-Analyze and create insights based on the data collected from Crowdfunding projects
-### Purpose
-Make conclusions that can show up the trends

-### Questions

-From a previous analysis it was possible to conclude that the most successful campaigns were over the years the "Plays" campaigns.
-Then, sounded very acertive to launch a campaign about that subject.

-Now its time to answer the remain of the previous questions.
+- What are some limitations of this dataset?

+- What are some other possible tables and/or graphs that we could create?